animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-{data-store-name} Functions are useful in distributed compute scenarios where a potentially expensive computation requiring data can be performed in parallel across the nodes in the cluster.
+GemFire Functions are useful in distributed compute scenarios where a potentially expensive computation requiring data can be performed in parallel across the nodes in the cluster.
 In this case, it is more efficient to bring the logic to where the data is located